How to Calculate the Cost of a Room Addition

 Get a Quote

-When to DIY and When to Hire Pros
+When to DIY and when to hire pros

 While handy homeowners may be tempted to DIY part of a room addition, it’s important to know your limits.
 Tasks like demolition, painting, or installing flooring might be manageable for some.
 But major work—especially electrical, plumbing, structural framing, and code inspections—should be left to licensed professionals to ensure safety and legal compliance.